hihihihiwsf/cad_llm/README.md

 ```

 ## Data Prep
-The `preprocess` directory contains scripts to convert and prepare the data ready for training.
+The `preprocess` directory contains scripts to convert and prepare the data for training.
 Run the scripts as modules, for example:

 ```
-python -m preprocess.convert_obj_to_strings --input path/to/input/data
+python -m preprocess.convert_obj_to_strings --input path/to/input/data --output path/to/output/data
 ```

 ## Training